 Last but not least, as for any project, communication plays an essential role in its success.
 You should ensure a clear and efficient communication among all parties involved in the migration, from decision makers to IT specialists, legal teams and security managers.
 By discussing needs, goals and threads among all the parties involved, it will be easier to create a successful migration strategy.
 This way, companies can avoid disruptions, data losses and other potential risks more effectively.

 As mentioned on Cisco’s 2018-2023 Annual Internet Report, according to the Uptime Institute, half of all workloads will be run outside the enterprise data center by 2021.
 So, security is essential for avoiding risks such as DDoS attacks, cloud malware injections, cloud-API attacks or service hijackings.
 The security measures to implement will depend on different factors, like the chosen cloud solution or industry regulatory requirements.

-If you are looking forward to migrating your infrastructure to the cloud, don’t hesitate to contact our cloud experts for advice.
+If you are looking forward to migrating your infrastructure to the cloud, do not hesitate to contact our cloud experts for advice.
 We can help you plan your migration to the cloud.